West Auckland flood recovery progress West Auckland flood recovery progress

 Scenic Drive, North Swanson

 Drainage and road repair works are under way on Scenic Drive North, between Rangimarie Road and Puketaha Road.
-This work will be under way until mid- to late July.
+This work will be under way until early October.

-Works will take place during the day, and Stop/Go traffic management will be in place.
-There will be access through and there is no need for a detour route.
+Works will take place during the day and stop/go traffic management will be in place.
+There will be access through, no detour route needed.

 Drainage works in progress on Scenic Drive, North Swanson